Sexual Violence Policy and Information

 - Pursue disciplinary action against the respondent through the Campus Title IX Investigation Process.

 - Be accommodated, if needed, in the event of a disability.

 - Confidential counseling services by a trained counselor on or off-Campus;

 - Receive confidential support and information regarding the available choices.

 - Academic support from faculty and administrators.

-- Change in your academic, living, transportation, dining, and working
+- Change in academic, living, transportation, dining, and working situations, if requested.

 - No contact orders or judicial orders of protection.